ABOUT HEATHER NAVARRO

 Gun violence is tearing apart families and communities while car break-ins and petty theft are driving people out of the city.
 Safe communities start with strong relationships.
 My work focuses on connecting neighbors and organizations and building trust between law enforcement and the community.

 Development is critical.
 We have to balance the development that drives growth in the city with ample community benefits.
 I believe in leveraging city resources in a way that lifts up the entire community.
 Development is important for growth and expanding economic opportunity.
 When making decisions about zoning or incentives, we should leverage city resources to ensure that economic benefits reach the communities that need them most.
-One example of equitable development would be crafting a community benefits agreement that delivers much-needed services to the community that otherwise might not receive them.
+The Board is working on a framework for the city that incorporates thoughtful urban planning that includes allocating incentives in proportion to the level of need.

 As a city and a region, we must confront racial inequity in everything and analyze the impacts of every decision for how it either perpetuates or heals racial injustice.
 I'm working towards a more unified St. Louis.
 This begins by further analyzing the role my own privilege has played in division and understanding other perspectives about how racial injustice has been perpetrated throughout the region.
 We must ask tough questions about how our past and present decisions on everything from zoning to parks and recreation impact racial disparities.
 I am intentional about crossing virtual and actual racial divides and partnering with individuals and organizations who are creating opportunities for healing and reconciliation.